 Can I Shop There?

 Before check in, there are a number of outlets, whether you want to buy a new suitcase or just a newspaper.
 In departures, you can buy almost anything you need!
 Buy a new outfit at Monsoon, shoes at Kurt Geiger and the finishing touches at Accessorize.
 Boots is the place to go for your sun screen and mini toiletries.
-If you forgot your camera or IPod, take a look at Dixons Travel for the best prices.
+If you forgot your camera or iPod, take a look at Dixons Travel for the best prices.
 The Travel Galleria has luxury brands at tax free prices and is the best place to buy some last minute gifts.

 What if I get Hungry?